keajs/kea-docs/docs/guide/advanced.md

 ... and everywhere else you might expect.

-What if we need the list of users when refreshing the dashboard?
+What if when refreshing the dashboard we need to do something with the list of users?

 Just get the value directly from `usersLogic.values`: